THEOplayer/documentation/theoplayer_versioned_docs/version-v4/how-to-guides/12-license/00-introduction.md

 ### Will I still be able to play offline content with my THEOplayer SDK if my license expires?

 When your license expires, THEOplayer will attempt to load an updated license.
 If an updated license is available, offline playback will still function.
 If no valid license is available, and no license server can be reached (due to the client being offline), the player will throw an error and stop playback.
 For this reason, it is important to always keep your license up to date.

+### What should I do to protect my license?

+The THEOplayer license you get from THEOportal is already an obfuscated string.
+If you want to protect your license, you need to make sure to configure your [page and source domains](../../faq/64-page-and-source-domains.md) to guarantee that your license string cannot be used anywhere other than the specified pages and/or with those source domains.